hartrusion/RbmkSimulator/README.md

 * Simplified reactor with 5 automatic, 28 manual and 4 short control rods.
 * Automatic reactor power regulator that requires manual overrides from time to time.
-* Alarms that require your attention
+* Reactor with nasty features, has some surprises on low power levels and the accident can be triggered.
 * Mnemonic displays with additional measurement data on them.
+* Some line plots to monitor measurement time series

 Still, there is lots of work to do, so currently there is **no turbine** and most coolant loops are connected to fixed cold water flow sources instead of having a secondary and technical coolant water circuit.
+It is not possible to operate the plant on full power as there is no turbine and no bypass at this stage.

 ## Usage
 To run the preview, download the jar-File on the releases section and run them